Inside: The perfect DIY Yardzee game, including how to make your Yardzee bucket and scorecard.

 Usually when you think of Family Game Nights, you think of little kids playing Chutes & Ladders with Mom and Dad.
 We’re about a decade past that stage, but that doesn’t mean Family Game Night has to disappear!
 So when PPL Electric Utilities asked if they could partner with me to show different ways to have fun with the family without using electricity, I knew this would be a great chance to show how to have a Family Game Night Teen-Style!

 Now that my kids are older, our games consist mostly of outdoor activities.
-They love playing tennis, volleyball or just heading up to our local track and challenging each other to races.
+They love playing tennis, volleyball, being let loose on a trampoline, or just heading up to our local track and challenging each other to races.
 My husband and I are feeling our age lately, though, and prefer games that are little more low-key than who can run the fastest mile!
 Umm, I’ll give you a clue… it’s not me!

 That’s where DIY backyard games like this one, or my Frisbee Tic Tac Toe, come in.